 Many people are under the false impression that they must eliminate waste every day.
 Though this may be normal for some, it isn't an absolute.
 Using daily laxatives or enemas is not advisable and can lead to the body becoming "lazy" to eliminate on its own.
 Additionally, if food is forced through the intestines before it has had a chance to pass through the entire tract normally, important vitamins, minerals, fluids and other substances cannot be extracted for the body to use.
 This is the prime job of the intestines.

 Even mineral oil depletes the body of Vitamins A and D because they are oil soluble.
 Once the intestines are empty from using a laxative, it may take a few days for them to fill enough for the body to induce natural elimination.
-If one uses laxatives every day, the body virtually never needs to induce waste removal.
+If one uses these every day, the body virtually never needs to induce waste removal.
 It's unwise to 'train the body' to cease exercising natural functions.
 Unfortunately many young people abuse laxatives daily as a means of keeping weight off.
 This is very unhealthy and potentially damaging.

 While the term "laxative" commonly refers to milder remedies like those listed above, substances that cause more intense action fall under the headings of either purgatives, hydrogogues, and drastics.